zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

    old transport or the new transport.
 2. Attempt to POST an `InitializeRequest` to the server URL, with an `Accept` header as defined above:
-   - If it succeeds or opens an SSE stream in response, the client can assume this is a server supporting the new Streamable HTTP transport.
+   - If it succeeds, the client can assume this is a server supporting the new Streamable HTTP transport.
    - If it fails with an HTTP 4xx status code (e.g., 405 Method Not Allowed or 404 Not Found):
      - Issue a GET request to the server URL, expecting that this will open an SSE stream